mendiolamj/cg-cloud-foundations-wiki/AWS-ECS-Fargate-lab.md

 # Running our container

 Now that we have a Task, we can now launch it in our Cluster - note that it does not run by default.
-Back on the Clusters home page, select the Task tab so we can run our task.
+Back on the Clusters home page, select the Task tab so we can run our task:

 <img width="1566" alt="Screen Shot 2023-03-06 at 9 53 58 AM" src="https://user-images.githubusercontent.com/25653204/223145758-ba7cdbb6-6416-48c9-8d9e-33a0ead413a7.png">

+In the next page, you can leave all the configuration options as their defaults.

+Go ahead and click create on the bottom.

 ## Aside on terminology: